thumbnail image

 4. Improved Credit Rating: By selling their unpaid debts to debt buyers, creditors can improve their credit rating by reducing their accounts receivable and showing that they are taking steps to collect on outstanding debts.

-5. Legal Expertise: Debt buyers have the legal expertise and know how to navigate the collection process effectively and efficiently.
+5. Legal Expertise: Debt buyers have legal expertise and know how to navigate the collection process effectively and efficiently.

 6. Boost sales and revenue: By getting cash quickly and reducing bad debt, companies can focus on growing their sales, revenue, and profits.